-A Health Savings Account (HSA) is an IRA-like account designed to cover medical expenses incurred by the individual and his or her dependents.
+A Health Savings Account (HSA) is an account designed to cover medical expenses incurred by you and your dependents.

 What are the benefits of an HSA?